JesseRWeigel/freeCodeCamp/curriculum/challenges/english/10-mobile-development/react-native/view-and-text.english.md

 ## Instructions
 <section id='instructions'>
 Define a new constant <code>JSX</code> that renders a <code>div</code> which contains the following elements in order:
-An <code>h1</code>, a <code>p</code>, and an unordered list that contains three <code>li</code> items.
+An <code>View</code>, and an unordered list that contains three <code>Text</code> items.
 You can include any text you want within each element.
-<strong>Note:</strong>&nbsp;When rendering multiple elements like this, you can wrap them all in parentheses, but it's not strictly required.
-Also notice this challenge uses a <code>div</code> tag to wrap all the child elements within a single parent element.
-If you remove the <code>div</code>, the JSX will no longer transpile.
-Keep this in mind, since it will also apply when you return JSX elements in React components.
 </section>

 ## Tests